SWF-Lab/DappChef-Core-Contract/doc/test/ConsumeMsgTest.md

 ## Intro
 This test mainly focuses on sending one valid and one invalid data into `verifySignature`, which should return `true` and `false` respectively.
+## Unitest
+There is only an unitest in `ConsumeMsgTest.ts` to check if every function in `ConsumeMsg.sol` works correctly.
+- `getMessageHash()`: returns a hash value of aligned elements.
+- `getEthSignedMessageHash()`: returns a hash value with the prefix and input hash.
+- `splitSignature()`: split signature into bytes32, bytes32 and an uint8.
+- `recoverSigner()`: recover the signer from EthSignedMsg and Signature.
+- `VerifySignature()`: Verify the correct signer.

 ## Usage